papiodesu/leptos_book/src/view/06_control_flow.md

 ... ad infinitum
 ```

-Every time "value」 changes, it reruns the 「if" statement.
+Every time "value" changes, it reruns the "if" statement.
 This makes sense, with
 how reactivity works.
 But it has a downside.
 For a simple text node, rerunning
 the "if" statement and rerendering isn’t a big deal.
 But imagine it were
 like this: